20centaurifux/efind-website/docs/howto-extensions.md

 * line in the source file
 * message

-When developing your own extension you can use **efind's** logging capabilities to debug issues.
-Let's assume you write an extension in Python and you forget to export the filter functions.
+When developing extensions you can use **efind's** logging capabilities to debug issues.
+Let's assume you forgot to declare the *EXTENSION\_EXPORT* variable in a Python extension.
 This problem can easily be detected by enabling logging and filtering the output with grep:

-	$ efind --list-extensions --log-level=5 | grep -E "<python>|<extension>"
+	$ efind --print-extensions --log-level=5 | grep -E "<python>|<extension>"
 	$ DEBUG Thu Jun 29 19:41:12 2017 <extension> ./extension.c, _extension_manager_extension_registered(), line 262 => Extension registered: name=example extension, version=0.1.0, description=An example extension written in Python.
 	$ DEBUG Thu Jun  19:41:12 2017 <python> ./py-ext-backend.c, _py_ext_discover(), line 424 => Couldn't find sequence `EXTENSION_EXPORT'.

 As you may notice, the TRACE log level produces a lot of messages.
 Usually the DEBUG log level is sufficient for debugging purposes.

-To distinguish between the different message types you can turn on colors:

-	$ efind . --log-level=6 --enable-log-color --list-extensions